Ahmed El-Sharkawy

 Panasonic on transfer impact assessment, which includes determining whether the country of the data importer provides a level of protection essentially equivalent to that guaranteed within the EU.

-Drafting a legal report for Huawei on the importation and exportation processes for telecommunication equipment.
+Huawei on drafting a legal report on the importation and exportation processes for telecommunication equipment.

 Norton Rose in completing a Global Data Privacy Directory in respect of Egypt.
 Sharkawy & Sarhan authored the section on Egypt in Norton Rose’s guide for clients on data privacy laws around the world, which includes an overview of the relevant laws (if any) in each jurisdiction, the type of data that is protected and whether there are restrictions on offshore transfers.